dropbox-blockstack/blockstashFE/blockstash/src/Schema.md

 This is what I'm thinking in terms of schema

 id : {
+    name : string,
     dateCreated : date,
     lastSaved : date and time,
     parent : id of parent || null,              [Every object will have this]
-    children : [array of id's for children],    [only if its a folder type] type : type of file,                        [required]
+    children : [array of id's for children],    [only if its a folder type][might not need this either] type : type of file,                        [required]
-    data : base64 data,                         [will be used if fileType is not a folder] }
+    data : base64 data,                         [will be used if fileType is not a folder] id : same as id above,
+}

 const arr = [object1, object2, object3];